NisalDeZoysa/Intellihack_DataMavericks_3/Readme.md

 # 🚀 Finetuning Qwen2.5 3B

-Open a kaggle notebook and then upload Finetuning_Qwen_Notebook.ipynb and then execute the cells and download the gguf saved in kaggle working directory
+Open a kaggle notebook and then upload Finetuning_Qwen_Notebook.ipynb and then execute the cells and download the gguf saved in kaggle working directory🛠️

-Welcome to the **RAG (Retrieval-Augmented Generation) Application**!
-This guide will help you set up and run the application on your system.
-Follow the steps below to get started. 🛠️

 ---